 The Action Towards Inclusion project, part of Building Better Opportunities, aims to provide support to the most disadvantaged groups in York, North Yorkshire and East Riding who are furthest from the labour market and who experience significant barriers to work.
-We're working with people who are unemployed or economically inactive and who have an interest in working in care, supporting them towards employment by offering disability awareness training, placements on our North Yorkshire programmes and projects, and support with CV writing, application forms and interview skills.
+We worked with people who are unemployed or economically inactive to develop their confidence and move them closer to the job market.

 European Social Funding

 We’ve delivered a number of programmes funded by ESF through the Skills Funding Agency, aimed at removing barriers to education and training.
-Our current ESF programme is working with groups in and around Harrogate, Skipton and Selby, exploring key areas in participants' lives, and identifying individual goals that will help people move forwards towards healthier, happier lives.
+Our most recent ESF programme worked with groups in Skipton and Selby, exploring key areas in participants' lives, and identifying individual goals that will help people move forwards towards healthier, happier lives.

 Health Education Programme